Registration is now open for the fall 2018 Challenge! Register Today!

-In 2014, in response to this serious issue, NOYS, with funding from the National Highway Traffic Safety Administration (NHTSA), developed Seat Belts Save, a national high school challenge to encourage greater seat belt use by teens across the country.
+In 2014, NOYS, with funding from the National Highway Traffic Safety Administration (NHTSA), developed Seat Belts Save, a national high school challenge to encourage greater seat belt use by teens across the country.
 The Seat Belts Save Challenge is a fun way to spread the word about a serious subject.
 Participants that approach the challenge in a creative and engaging way will better reach their peers with these important messages.
 Prizes will be awarded to the schools that demonstrate the highest seat belt use rate, the greatest increase in seat belt use, and the best overall education campaign.
 Remember, seat belts are the best defense in a crash but they only work if you wear them.
 Buckle up every time.

 - Implementation Guide

 - School Participation Form

 Print your own using this poster template and high quality PDF (Horizontal 48″ x 36″ – 6300 x 8400 px).
 A limited number of printed banners are available each year; send your request for a free banner to support@NOYS.org and include your Advisor’s name, the school name, and the school’s mailing address.

 - Submit the Final Report